MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 ### <a id="reducing-locking-and-escalation"></a> Reduce locking and escalation

 In most cases, the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] delivers the best performance when operating with its default settings for locking and lock escalation.

+- Enable optimized locking where available.
+[Optimized locking](performance/optimized-locking.md) offers an improved transaction locking mechanism that reduces lock memory consumption and blocking for concurrent transactions. **Lock escalation is far less likely to ever occur when optimized locking is enabled.**
+    - Avoid using [table hints with optimized locking](performance/optimized-locking.md#avoid-locking-hints).
+Table hints may reducing the effectiveness of optimized locking.
+    - Enable [READ_COMMITTED_SNAPSHOT](../t-sql/statements/alter-database-transact-sql-set-options.md#read_committed_snapshot--on--off-) in the database for the most benefit from optimized locking.
+    - Optimized locking requires [accelerated database recovery (ADR)](/azure/azure-sql/accelerated-database-recovery) to be enabled on the database.

-If an instance of the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] generates a lot of locks and is seeing frequent lock escalations, consider reducing the amount of locking by:
+If an instance of the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] generates a lot of locks and is seeing frequent lock escalations, consider reducing the amount of locking with the following strategies:

--   Using an isolation level that does not generate shared locks for read operations:
+- Use an isolation level that does not generate shared locks for read operations:
     -  READ COMMITTED isolation level when the READ_COMMITTED_SNAPSHOT database option is ON.
     -  SNAPSHOT isolation level.
     -  READ UNCOMMITTED isolation level.
 This can only be used for systems that can operate with dirty reads.